 In the event that a mbr is still financially responsible for accommodations at their previous place of duty, a Waiver of Rent Share could potentially be granted.
-Contact CDLS(W)) Admin and Pay to inquire about eligibility and/or approval.
-This benefit is GRS (ie. TDRA).
+Contact CDLS(W) Admin and Pay to inquire about eligibility and/or approval.
+This benefit is not payable if you are in receipt of any financial assistance in relation to accommodations at the previous location through BGRS (ie. TDRA).

-SQUARE FOOTAGE AND HOUSEHOLD SIZE (HHS)
+DURING YOUR HHT SQUARE FOOTAGE AND HOUSEHOLD SIZE (HHS)

-- Your household size (HHS) is the number of people that will occupy your residence.
+- 52 Your household size (HHS) is the number of people that will occupy your residence.
 In order to have dependants included in your HHS, they must have moved with you and they must reside with you at the post for at least eight months in the year.
 Your square footage entitlement varies based on your household size and will be communicated to you with your HHT approval. - To provide greater flexibility in securing accommodations, a member may elect a larger household size.
 For example, a member with an HHS 2 (2 people in the house) may elect to have the square footage, rent ceiling, shelter allowance and rent/utility share determined for a household size of 3 if adequate accommodations are not available.
 If an election is made for a higher HHS, the rent MUST be less than or equal to the rent ceiling for the elected HHS.
 Note that this also increases the applicant's rent and utility share accordingly.
 The election shall remain in effect for the time that you occupy the accommodation.
 You shall not exceed your square footage entitlement even if an election has been made.
 Contact the Housing Coordinator for more information at (202) 448-6493.